Mitch Goudy

 Mitch Goudy (born November 2, 1994), also known as "Rowdie" Mitch Goudy, is an American country singer, songwriter, guitarist, and record producer from Iowa.
 He records on Third Floor Records.
-In 2014, Goudy was on the Country Music Association “Who New to Watch” list.
+In 2014, Goudy was on the Country Music Association "Who New to Watch" list.

 Early life

 Goudy was born in Iowa.
 His early influences included Eric Church, Garth Brooks and Willie Nelson.
-Goudy's Fatherwas the sound man for the raceway in Eldon, IA.
+Goudy's father was the sound man for the raceway in Eldon, Iowa.

 Career

 Goudy records on the independent label Third Floor Records.
-In November 2013, he released his first single, "Blow These Speakers Out."
-His second single, “Ain’t My Fault” was released in June 2014. and was coupled by his first official music video.
+In November 2013, he released his first single, "Blow These Speakers Out".
+His second single, "Ain't My Fault" was released in June 2014. and was coupled by his first official music video.
 Goudy has opened for The Oak Ridge Boys, Rodney Atkins, and Joe Nichols.